-Raising Cane’s launches ‘Cane’s In The Moment’ initiative
+Raising Cane’s launches ‘Cane’s IN the Moment’ initiative

-BATON ROUGE – Due to COVID-19, important plans like weddings, graduation, trips and concerts have been postponed or cancelled.
-Instead of focusing on those missed plans, Raising Cane’s new “Cane’s In The Moment” initiative aims to celebrate serendipitous moments that bring joy and happiness to its Customers.
+BATON ROUGE, La.
+(BRProud) – Raising Cane’s recently announced its new “Cane’s In The Moment” initiative that aims to bring joy to its customers amid the COVID-19 pandemic.

-One of the ways that Raising Cane’s is filling the void of missed plans is with the launch of its Cane’s In The Moment Virtual Entertainment Series.
-The series will feature a different artist or group every Wednesday and Friday through April 29.
-In addition, during every concert, Raising Cane’s will host a fundraiser for healthcare workers or disaster relief organizations.
+The Cane’s In The Moment Virtual Entertainment Series will feature different artists or groups every Wednesday and Friday through April 29.
+Raising Cane’s will also fundraise for healthcare workers or disaster relief organizations during every concert.

 “As we all adjust to the current realities of life, it’s easy to get bogged down and focus on everything you aren’t doing,” said Raising Cane’s Founder, Owner & Co-CEO Todd Graves.
 “So we wanted to do what we could to spread some joy and entertainment while also showing gratitude for the brave men and women that are serving on the frontlines.
 We invite everyone to join the ‘Cane’s In The Moment’ initiative as we try to shine a light during these dark times.”